 Why us?
 I’m not going to be next of kin.
 There must be agencies for this kind of thing.
 Find them some nice foster parents, people who like children.
 I don’t like children.
 Graham, why did you have to go and leave me with your children - I don’t want them!

 It is Andrew who seems the more ‘maternal’ of the two.
 There is something of a role reversal, with Maggie embodying what could be construed as more conventionally male behaviours, and Andrew displaying more of a feminine side.
 He is the one who negotiates between Maggie and the children, trying to make life easier for everyone.
 It is Maggie who puts her foot in things and shows little tact or compassion: ‘I never wanted to be a parent first time round’.
 Subsequent episodes showcase Maggie and to a much lesser extent Andrew’s ungrandparently attitudes to their new situation.
 Next of Kin ran to three series, and as time progresses, Maggie, Andrew and the children do begin to get along.
 Maggie does not mellow; she remains acerbic and forthright.
 Rather, she begins to develop a genuine relationship with the children and consider her own failings.
 At the same time the children begin to acknowledge her strength of character, wry sense of humour and honesty.
 She will never be a traditional ‘granny’ (she even forbids the children from using the word), but she does by the end of series three become a reliable and stable parental figure for the children.
 What the character does do notably and boldly is interrogate expectations around age and gender.
 Maggie challenges head on understood cultural conventions both around women’s allegedly ‘natural’ instinct to nurture and how older women might generally be expected to behave and be represented.
 Maggie is no sweet maternal old lady nor an elderly, laughable has-been, the butt of others’ jokes.
-She is flawed, frequently not especially likeable, but also recognisably a three dimensional woman calling the shots in her own life.
+She is flawed, frequently not especially likeable, but also recognisably a three-dimensional woman calling the shots in her own life.
 Some of the same might be said of Helen Walker.